unibo-fc-isi-ds/slides-module2/content/preliminaries/_index.md

 ![Queue concept](./queue.jpg)

 - __Queue__ $\approx$ a data structure where messages are _stored_ in a _FIFO_ manner
-    * FIFO storage $\rightarrow$ messages are consumed in the order they were produced
+    * FIFO $\rightarrow$ messages are consumed in the order they were produced
     * storage $\rightarrow$ messages are _not_ lost if consumers are _unavailable_

 ---